 An ambitious project to create an extraordinary new brand of hair salons which was rolled out to new sites.
-The design team were challenged to the maximum level by the experienced client.
+The architecture & design team were challenged to the maximum level by the experienced client.

 With over 75 hair salons designed across the country, the retail & workplace portfolio with Peter Mark is extensive.

 The architectural design of each salon is unique, there is no formula, this allows for an individual character for each design that is most appropriate for the target customer.
 Salon clients may spend up to 3 hours on a visit, each aspect of the experience and interior design is carefully considered to provide a superior customer experience, as the design is under close scrutiny.
 Uniquely salons provide both product and services at the same time, both a workplace and retail space, very few other business do this.
 It impacts the design, the customers journey and experience is designed accordingly, for example electronic backwash massage chairs.
 As product awareness has grown, so too has the opportunity for additional retail sales, for example a carefully designed retail section with specific, architecture, interior design and bespoke lighting designed to showcase exclusive products.

 A particular challenge is how to develop a timeless design in a high fashion fast paced industry.
 This is achieved by using natural high quality materials where possible, and particularly in areas where the salon client will touch and use those materials, for example the stylist stations and reception.